LabShengLi/TAVAC/README.md

 Please run all cells for tst_patient = 'Stage1' and tst_patient = 'Stage2' in cell [3] respectively

-Then we can run all cells in experiments/MetricsCalculation-stnet-tumorPred.ipynb
+In the end, run all cells in experiments/MetricsCalculation-stnet-tumorPred.ipynb and experiments/Scanpy-ST-Net.ipynb.